 Starting on the evening of March 14, Cyclone Idai made landfall in Beira, Mozambique, a coastal city of half a million people.
 The fierce storm pummeled Mozambique, Malawi, and Zimbabwe with strong winds and rains.

-The storm wiped out roads, bridges, and dams as it swept through Southeast Africa.
-The United Nations estimated that Cyclone Idai and subsequent flooding destroyed more than $1 billion of infrastructure.
-More than 100,000 homes were damaged or destroyed, along with at least 1 million acres of crops.
+Cyclone Idai wiped out roads, bridges, and dams as it swept through Southeast Africa.
+The United Nations estimated that Cyclone Idai and subsequent flooding destroyed more than $773 million in buildings, infrastructure, and crops.
+More than 100,000 homes were damaged or destroyed.

 What’s the difference between a hurricane, typhoon, and cyclone?